solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 For more information on what can be monitored, read: [What is monitored by Azure Monitor?]

+Monitoring your MySQL Flexible Server instances allows you to understand database resource constraints, connectivity patterns, causes of application failures, and more.
+Administrator monitoring complements Azure internal monitoring, improving the availability of your applications.

+Once you specify the data that your Azure resources should monitor (varies based on the service), you need to direct that data to Azure Monitor.
+For example, with MySQL Flexible Server instances, you can use the **Diagnostic setting** tab of the Azure portal to route MySQL slow query logs and audit logs to Log Analytics workspaces (Azure Monitor Logs).

+![This image demonstrates the Diagnostic setting tab of Azure portal to set the destination for logs.]

 ## Define your strategy

 Administrators should [plan their monitoring strategy] and configuration